Tara (Cairo villa)

-Tara was the given and temporary name of an illegally comandeered villa (a squat in more recent terms) on Gezira Island, Cairo, made notorious by its occupants during World War II.
+Tara was the given and temporary name of an illegally commandeered villa (a squat in more recent terms) on Gezira Island, Cairo, made notorious by its occupants during World War II.
 The group of Special Operations Executive agents who lived there, together with Countess Zofia (Sophie) Tarnowska, turned the villa into a centre of high life excess.

 History

 The villa was discovered in 1943 by Captain W. Stanley Moss, a British officer in the Special Operations Executive.
 It was spacious and had a large ballroom with parquet floors, which could accommodate four or five people.
 Moss chose to occupy the villa rather than live in the SOE hostel, "Hangover Hall".
 He moved in alone at first, then bought his Alsatian puppy, Pixie.
 Xan Fielding, who had worked in Crete, joined him.
 The next occupant to arrive was Countess Zofia (Sophie) Tarnowska, a refugee from Poland in 1939, followed by Arnold Breene of SOE HQ.
-Finally Patrick Leigh Fermor, an SOE officer who had spent the previous nine months in Crete, joined the household.
+Finally, Patrick Leigh Fermor, an SOE officer who had spent the previous nine months in Crete, joined the household.

 The villa's new occupants called it Tara after the Hill of Tara in Ireland.

 Sophie Tarnowska and two other women had been asked to share the house with the SOE agents, but only she went through with it, after the men pleaded with her not to let them down.
 She moved in with her few possessions (a bathing costume, an evening gown, a uniform and two pet mongooses), and had her reputation in the all-male household protected by a fictitious chaperone, "Madame Khayatt", who suffered from "distressingly poor health" and was always indisposed when visitors asked after her.

 They were later joined by SOE agents "Billy" McLean, David Smiley returning from Albania ("David deciding that it would be cheaper to live in Tara than to come in every day and be tapped by the cook or Abdul for money to pay for meals"), and Rowland Winn, also active in Albania.